 If you pretend you don't experience stress in your job, your interviewer won't buy it.
 Or they'll think you're out of touch with your emotions or that you don't take your job seriously enough.

-If for some reason you can't recall a specific time you've experienced pressure at your job, then focus on how you manage your daily stress.
-Do you practice mindfulness?
+If for some reason you can't recall and give examples of a specific time you've experienced pressure at your job, then focus on how you manage your daily stress.
+Do you practice mindfulness and self awareness?
 Do you schedule in a 30-minute lunch break and force yourself to leave your desk?
 Do you run after work?
-This information will give interviewers a better glimpse into who you are and how you operate in and outside of the job.
+This information will give interviewers and hiring managers a better glimpse into who you are and how you operate in and outside of the job.

-Now that you've got a good idea of how to respond to the classic “How do you handle stress?” interview question, let's run through some example responses.
+Now that you've got a good idea of how to respond to the classic “How do you handle stress?” interview question, let's run through some sample answers.

 Here's your first example: